spencer-shadley/completed-class/01-Class-Content/05-Third-Party-APIs/02-Homework/README.md

 WHEN the employee clicks the save button

-THEN events are saved to that hour
+THEN events are saved in the timeslot for that hour

 - - -